mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 So from this point, it’s pretty easy, no difficulty.
 That’s why [Dogen Zenji](glossary#dogen) says that within total personality or the original nature of existence, there is no [suffering](glossary#suffering), no confusion, no agitation, et cetera.
 Completely perfect.

 So it’s pretty easy, in a sense.
 But in a sense, according to the six consciousnesses, it’s pretty hard.
 In the six consciousnesses we can understand our life according to the huge pile of experiences which we have accumulated; that’s why it’s pretty hard.
 Arrangement, regulating the body – it’s not so easy, because you have your own posture.
 From where does that posture come?
 You have accumulated it from the past.
-But, here is the proper posture; why don’t you do it?
+But, here is the proper posture: why don’t you do it?

 So basically, it’s very easy: just do it.
 Just, proper posture.
 But it’s not easy, because you already have your own posture, and also you already have your own sense.
 You don’t like pain, you don’t like being uncomfortable; that is our preconception.
 That’s why, if we try to have proper posture, we don’t feel good.
 From this sense, it’s pretty hard.
 But it’s not pretty hard: proper posture is just proper posture.

 **Same person**: In terms of the senses, it seems like zazen is not natural.
 It’s like ... when your legs are hurting badly, that’s your body naturally telling you that something is wrong.
 You know, the pain is a sign that there’s something wrong.
 And so from a sensory point of view, it doesn’t seem very natural. *[Katagiri Roshi laughs.]*